Home > Blog > What is a palliative care nurse?

 What do palliative care nurses do?

-The duties of a palliative care nurse can vary from day-to-day, however their duties mainly include:
+The main duties of a palliative care nurse include:

 • Monitoring symptoms over time